-Update: In 2022, THA offered security deposit assistance (SDAP) for voucher holders and households in THA's portfolio units for the first time in two years. \$61,552 of the SDAP funds were utilized to help stabilize 46 households and provide monetary assistance toward the security deposit of the unit they intended to rent.
+Security Deposit Assistance: In 2023, THA offered security deposit assistance (SDAP) for voucher holders and households in THA's portfolio units. \$100,000 of the SDAP funds were utilized to help stabilize 55 households and provide monetary assistance toward the security deposit of the unit they intended to rent.